jlucido2/enddat_web/README.md

 http://\<URL to Application\>/enddat-services/model/*

 ## External Web Services
-These are services external to enddat_web and enddat-services that are called to get data about a project area, as well as, data for the selected project.
+These are services external to enddat_web and enddat-services that are called to get data about an ENDDaT project area, as well as, data for the selected project.
 These services are listed under the “proxy url” label within the “enddat_web Web Services” section.

 Additionally, ArcGIS is called to get map tiles.
 example